Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Centralized Hybrid Beamforming

-where the matrix $\bmD_{d_{k_b}}$ ($\bmD_{d_{k_b}}$) selects $d_{k_b} (d_{k_b})$ GDEs. \end{thm} \begin{proof} The proof is provided in Appendix \ref{AP.1}. \end{proof} Note that GDEs provide optimal beamforming directions but not the powers.
-Therefore, we consider scaling them to unit-norm columns by preserving only optimized beamforming directions and design the optimal power allocation scheme separately.
-We remark that such operation does not affect the optimality of the optimized digital beamformers.
+where the matrix $\bmD_{d_{k_b}}$ ($\bmD_{d_{k_b}}$) selects $d_{k_b} (d_{k_b})$ GDEs. \end{thm} \begin{proof} The proof is provided in Appendix \ref{AP.1}. \end{proof} It is imperative to acknowledge that GDEs furnish optimized beamforming directions while leaving the power aspect unaddressed.
+In our approach, we propose the scaling of beamformers to possess unit-norm columns, thereby facilitating the inclusion of optimal power allocation.
+It is important to highlight that this scaling operation does not compromise the optimality of the beamforming directions.